-QA need to make the decision as to whether something has passed or failed quickly and act accordingly.
+QA needs to make the decision as to whether something has passed or failed quickly and act accordingly.
 To allow this to happen it is important that the automation being used creates an output that is easy to understand and interpret.
-It is quite common for automation to be run overnight, so the results that can be reviewed in the morning.
-Initially a simple high-level pass/fail is needed.
-After this though it is important to see exactly where the error has occurred, and the steps to re-produce, to see if this is a real software defect or another issue.
+It is quite common for automation to be run overnight, so the results can be reviewed in the morning.
+Initially, a simple high-level pass/fail is needed.
+After this, though it is important to see exactly where the error has occurred, and the steps to reproduce, to see if this is a real software defect or another issue.

 This is an extract from a whitepaper titled “Top Ten Factors for a Successful Regression Test” which takes you through the key factors that will ensure the best outcome – if all is as it should be and no defects have found their way through – then you have conducted a successful regression test.

 Jonathan Pearson is a Customer Success Manager at Original Software.

 We are sorry to tell you that using Internet Explorer as your browser won’t give you the best experience of this website.